Docker-Daze/itu-minitwit/report/report.md

 * **Entity Framework Core** is used as the object relational mapper.
 * **Npgsql** is used to access the PostgreSQL database.
 * **NUnit** is used as the primary testing framework, with **Playwright** for end-to-end testing.
-* **SonarQube** is used to measure software quality via a GitHub workflow.
-SonarQube tracks security, reliability, maintainability, test coverage, and code duplications.
+* **SonarQube** is used to assess software quality via a GitHub workflow.
+SonarQube tracks security, reliability, maintainability, test coverage, and code duplication.
-* **Hadolint** is used for docker linting and runs on pushes to the main branch, enforcing warnings as errors to ensure proper Dockerfile syntax.
+* **Hadolint** is used for docker linting and runs on pushes to the main branch to ensure proper Dockerfile syntax.

 **Database**
 The initial database was based on SQLite, but was later migrated to PostgreSQL.

+**Containerization**
+Docker is used to containerize the application and many of the services.

 ## Interactions of Subsystems
 The diagrams in [@fig:UMLSEQUser] and [@fig:UMLSEQApi] shows how the application handles an unfollow request from both a regular user and the simulator.
-The key difference is when the 204 status code is sent, as well as the simulator using batch insertions.
+The key difference between the two interactions is how the response is returned.
+For a user a status code 200 is returned when the system is done processing the request.
+For the simulator a status code 204 is instantly returned upon receival of the request.
+The reason for this is elaborated in the reflection section.

 ![Sequence Diagram for User unfollow call](images/UMLSEQUser.png){#fig:UMLSEQUser}